SpencerPinegar/Ad-Board-Scraper-Analyzer/README.rst

     3. type python3 scrape.py

-----------------------------------------------  Run Continuosly  -----------------------------------------------------------
+----------------------------------------------  Run Continuously  -------------------------------------------------------

-    This will run continuosly on your computer.
+    This will run continuously on your computer.
 Network conditions may cause the system to fail - Because of this of this a chron job should be scheduled to:

     1. Check the status of the program
     2. If the program has crashed - simply run scrape.py
     3. If the program is currently running allow it to continue

-   An additional chron job to can be added to run the program during non peak hours in intervals.
-This will limit the amount of network requests sent and shrink you digital footprint - and its enviormentally friendly.
+   An additional chron job to can be added to run the program during non-peak hours in intervals.
+This will limit the amount of network requests sent and shrink your digital footprint - and its environmentally friendly.

-----------------------------------   Error Logging and System Preformance    -----------------------------------------------
+----------------------------------   Error Logging and System Performance    ------------------------------------

-    The program is monitored in by both a local system log  and an online error database so system preformance and points of failure can be tracked on multiple levels.
+    The program is monitored by both a local system log and an online error database so system performance and points of failure can be tracked on multiple levels.

-    The local system log monitors the basic proccesess of the program so system preformance and points of failure can be monitored from a modular level.
-Important process names and thier start times are loaded to a .txt file into a Log folder that is created when the program is initially run (if it does not exist).
-ErrorsThere is an example log provided below.
+    The local system log monitors the basic processes from a modular level.
+Important process names and their start times are loaded to a {date}.txt file into a Log folder that is created when the program is initially run (if it does not exist).
+There is an example log provided below.

     - loading objects - The ad page data is being extracted and transformed into relevant objects (See Objects section)
-    - objects loaded - The objects were succesfully loaded into the database
+    - objects loaded - The objects were successfully loaded into the database
     - Should send Car Deal - The objects met specification and the relevant email should be notified
-    - Sent Deal of Car - The relevant email was succesfully notified
+    - Sent Deal of Car - The relevant email was successfully notified
-    - success - An ad car page was succesfully proccessed
+    - success - An ad car page was successfully processed
-    - Processed all listings - All current listings posted on the ad board have been proccessed
+    - Processed all listings - All current listings posted on the ad board have been processed
-    - Scraper Exception - A known exception occured and was succesfully handled
+    - Scraper Exception - A known exception occurred and was successfully handled
-    - Unknown Exception - An unknown exception occured
+    - Unknown Exception - An unknown exception occurred but was successfully handled

-    The online error database is used to track events that cause Scraper Exceptions, and the relevant data assosiated with them.
-When an error occurs it is handled, classified, and uploaded to the database along with the relevant car ad data.
+    The online error database is used to track events that cause Scraper and Unknown Exceptions, and the relevant data associated with them.
+When an error occurs, it is handled, classified, and uploaded to the database along with the relevant car ad data.
 This allows errors to be tracked to specific ads, data upload attempts, or notification attempts.
 It also allows each modules error rate to be evaluated over the lifespan of the program.

            ----------------------------------    Example Log   ---------------------------------------------